Ron is a retired engineer and manager for IBM and other high-tech companies. He writes extensively and in depth about modern technology.

-A survey by Cisco reveals that more than 90 percent of employees already use their own smartphones for getting their work done.
+A survey by Cisco reveals that more than 90 percent of employees already use their own smartphones to get their work done.
 And that practice is becoming more deeply entrenched with every passing day, especially among younger workers.
-When security firm Fortinet polled employees aged 21-31, more than half of the 3,200 respondents said that even if their company banned use of personal devices on the job, they'd find a way to use them anyway.
+When security firm Fortinet polled employees aged 21 to 31, more than half of the 3,200 respondents said that even if their company banned the use of personal devices on the job, they'd find a way to use them anyway.

 BYOD also produces benefits for employers.
 Along with increases in worker productivity, companies can also profit from reduced equipment costs since they can often forego purchasing laptops, tablets, or other mobile devices for their employees to use.

 IT decision-makers who believe BYOD is good for their organization